KoshkinaKate/Sport_Kids_Capstone_Project/README.md

 ### Key Features

-1. **User Authentication**: Users can create accounts, log in, and log out.
-Authentication is handled using JWT tokens.
-2. **Sports Information**: The platform provides detailed information about a variety of sports.
+1. **Sports Information**: The platform provides detailed information about a variety of sports.
 Each sport's page includes an overview, benefits, age requirements, and more.
-3. **Expandable Content**: Users can expand sections to view more detailed information.
+2. **Expandable Content**: Users can expand sections to view more detailed information.
-4. **Responsive Design**: The application is designed to be fully responsive, ensuring a seamless experience across all devices.
+3. **Responsive Design**: The application is designed to be fully responsive, ensuring a seamless experience across all devices.
-5. **Dynamic Content Loading**: Sports data is fetched from a backend server and displayed dynamically.
+4. **Dynamic Content Loading**: Sports data is fetched from a backend server and displayed dynamically.

 ## Installation